-Bush said in a statement while he was signing the bill that he would not enforce the provision because it would "impermissibly interfere with the president's constitutional authority to ... speak for the nation in international affairs and determine the terms on which recognition is given to foreign states."
+Bush signed the bill into law but added a statement saying he would not abide by the provision on passports.
+It would "impermissibly interfere with the president's constitutional authority to … speak for the nation in international affairs and determine the terms on which recognition is giving to foreign states," the president said.

 Throughout his term, Bush issued hundreds of "signing statements" when he signed bills into law, as did his predecessors, most often declaring that he would not enforce a provision because it conflicted with his powers as president, legal experts said.

 On Monday, lawyers for President Obama and Secretary of State Hillary Rodham Clinton will go before the high court to defend Bush's view in the passport case.
 The president has "the exclusive power to recognize foreign sovereigns and … to determine the content of passports," Solicitor Gen. Donald Verrilli Jr. said.